-The Texas Higher Education Coordinating Board ("Coordinating Board") requests Applications from Eligible Applicants (as the term is defined herein) for consideration of receiving federal funding under Career and Technical Education-Basic Grants to States ("Perkins Basic Grant Program") for state fiscal year 2013 (September 1, 2012 through August 31, 2013).
+The Texas Higher Education Coordinating Board ("Coordinating Board") requests Applications from Eligible Applicants (as the term is defined herein) for consideration of receiving federal funding under Career and Technical Education-Basic Grants to States ("Perkins Basic Grant Program") for state fiscal year 2014 (September 1, 2013 through August 31, 2014).

-To receive federal funding under the Perkins Basic Grant Program, the Eligible Applicant must meet the requirements of this Request for Applications ("RFA") and address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, the Closing the Gaps: The Texas Higher Education Plan at http://thecb.state.tx.us, and the requirements of the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Public Law 109-270) (referred to in this RFA as "Perkins IV"), Title I, Career and Technical Education Assistance to the States, Part C, Local Provisions at: http://cte.ed.gov/docs/perkins_iv.pdf.
+To receive federal funding under the Perkins Basic Grant Program, the Eligible Applicant must:

+- meet the requirements of this Request for Applications ("RFA"). - address the goals and objectives of the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006 ("the Perkins Act"). - meet the requirement of the Perkins Act. - address the Closing the Gaps: The Texas Higher Education Plan at http://thecb.state.tx.us,